mmm/higgs-demo/tutorial/README.md

 but you should check the outputs from the last `terraform apply` command to make sure the cluster name and region are both correct.

-Next you need to lay down the basic framework that's needed before any job runs are kicked off
+Next you need to lay down the basic framework of tools that are needed before any job runs are kicked off

     cd ../prep
     terraform init